Gianlooca/alteramusica/README.md

 <br>

 ## Features
-The page consists of four pages and nine general features:
+The page consists of four pages (plus the 404.html page) and eleven general features:

 ### Logo and Navigation Bar
 - Featured on all four pages;